Uruguayan Portuguese

-Recent changes in Uruguayan Portuguese include the urbanization of this variety, acquiring characteristics from urban Brazilian Portuguese, such as a distinction between //ʎ// and //j//, affrication of //t// and //d// before //i// and //ĩ//, and other features of Brazilian broadcast media.
+Starting in the late 20th century, changes in Uruguayan Portuguese include the urbanization of this variety, acquiring characteristics from urban Brazilian Portuguese, such as a distinction between //ʎ// and //j//, affrication of //t// and //d// before //i// and //ĩ//, and other features of Brazilian broadcast media.
 Uruguayan Portuguese now exists on a spectrum, ranging from working-class rural varieties to middle class urban ones.
 Middle class Uruguayan Portuguese has undergone heavy convergence to the monolingual Brazilian Portuguese standard, and is perceived by middle class Brazilians to be similar to their own speech.

 History

 The origin of Portuguese in Uruguay can be traced back to the time of the dominion of the kingdoms of Spain and Portugal, and the Empire of Brazil.
 In those times, the ownership of those lands was not very well defined, passing back and forth from the hands of one crown to the other.
 Before its independence after the Cisplatine War in 1828, Uruguay was one of the provinces of the Empire of Brazil as Cisplatina.

 Portuguese was the only language spoken throughout northern Uruguay until the end of the 19th century.
 To assure the homogeneity of the newly formed country, the government made an effort to impose the Spanish language into lusophone communities through educational policies and language planning, and bilingualism became widespread and diglossic.
+Uruguayan Portuguese is spoken along approximately 1,000 kilometres of border and is most concentrated in paired border cities separated by a street or river, including Rivera–Santana do Livramento, Artigas–Quaraí, and Chuy–Chuí.